-Slow cooked oats.
+Slow-cooked oats.
 If your family enjoys oatmeal, put the slow cooker to work for you overnight.
-Steel cut oats work best for long cooking like this.
-You can add some sliced apples and raisons to the pot, too, for a bit of extra flavor.
+Steel-cut oats work best for long cooking like this.
+You can add some sliced apples and raisins to the pot, too, for a bit of extra flavor.
 Imagine waking up to a hot breakfast!
 Magic!

 Yogurt (or cottage cheese) and fruit.
 It doesn’t get much more simple and delicious than Greek yogurt or cottage cheese and fruit for breakfast.
 Sprinkle some homemade granola on there and you have a real treat!
 (Make your own granola though, unless you can source a brand without added fat and sugar.)